 Often times, we get calls in the customer service department relating to pre-existing conditions.
 They aren't sure they can get travel insurance coverage that covers any pre-existing condition they may have, and they're worried about how that could impact their travel plans.
 In fact, just a few days ago we saw a tweet where someone claimed travel insurance companies do not cover for pre-existing conditions!
 Well, we just had to clear up the confusion, so here is a everything you need to know about pre-existing medical conditions and travel insurance.

 What is a pre-existing condition?

-You can have your pre-existing conditions waived if you purchase your TravelSafe Insurance policy within 21 days of the day you put down your initial trip payment or deposit for your trip.
 If you book your cruise on May 1st and give the cruise line your first deposit, you may qualify for the Pre-Existing Condition Waiver up to May 22nd.
 Now, you are required to be eligible and approved by your physician for travel at the time your travel insurance premium is paid.
-If your doctor has recommended that you do not travel, the Pre-Existing Condition Waiver will not be included in your travel insurance plan
+If your doctor has recommended that you do not travel, the Pre-Existing Condition Waiver will not be included in your travel insurance plan.

 Who does the pre-existing condition apply to?